 During these two years, I learned alot about what I like and don't like, what I'm good at and where I need to improve.
 But most importantly?
 I made ten friends for life.

 - Engineers and designers think, talk, and care about different things.

-- You cannot motivate someone, you can merely create conditions that allow them to motivate themselves.
+- You cannot motivate people, you can merely create conditions that allow them to be motivated.

 - I love thinking about and working towards solutions that make people thrive